yiyansun/GeoAI/readme.md

 - **Week 3:** Complete **either Lab 5 or Lab 6**
 - **Week 4:** Complete **Lab 7 (required)**

 These labs are designed not only to build technical proficiency, but also to promote **critical reflection** on the design, application, and implications of GeoAI methods.
-The lab rubric can be found fron this [link](labrubric.md).
+The lab rubric can be found from this [link](labrubric.md).

 ### Reading Reflection